 The length of certificate programs can vary from 36 hours to three quarters.
 Students can find programs that help them prepare for the IAHCSMM exam through studies in legal issues, basic sciences and equipment management.
 Clinical experiences are typically included.
 Prospective students can also expect to take courses in:

 - Medical terminology

 Surgical technologists, similar to sterile technicians, help to sterilize medical equipment in addition to setting up the surgical room, holding sterile supplies and passing instruments to surgeons.
 Students gain practical experience and take courses in:

 Graduates are prepared to take national exams given by the National Board of Surgical Technology and Surgical Assisting (NBSTSA) to become certified.

 Bachelor of Science in Health Sciences

-In some cases, associate degrees in surgical technology can be transferred to a health sciences degree program.
+In some cases, associate degrees in surgical technology can be transferred to a health sciences bachelor's degree program.
 Some programs are aimed at the working professional and are offered online or part-time.
-Health sciences programs can prepare students for administrative positions or career advancement.
+Health sciences programs can prepare students for administrative positions or for career advancement.
 Students in these programs may be required to complete a senior capstone project.
 Topics explored in coursework include:

 - Human diseases

 |Baker College of Flint||4-year, primarily associate's, private not-for-profit|

 |Baker College of Muskegon||4-year, primarily associate's, private not-for-profit|